 What happens during the consultation?

-Each one-time consultation will include a semi‑structured interview, observation of your child’s play or functional activities and, when appropriate, demonstrations of strategies.
-You’ll also receive coaching on how to use these strategies at home, along with parent education.
+Your one-time consultation meeting will include a semi structured interview, observation of your child’s play or functional activities and coaching on strategies.

 Is it virtual or in person?